Graphene: The textiles renaissance

 Graphene has been considered an ideal material for these types of applications due to its high conductivity, and flexibility.

 Smart wearable textiles have experienced a renaissance in recent years through the innovation and miniaturisation and wireless revolution.

-There have been efforts to integrate textile-based sensors into garments, however current manufacturing processes are complex and time consuming, expensive, and the materials used are non-biodegradable and use higher concentration of expensive metallic inks.
+There have been efforts to integrate textile-based sensors into garments, however current manufacturing processes are complex and time consuming, expensive, and the materials used are non-biodegradable and use higher concentrations of expensive metallic inks.